Does Hashem Need a House?

 What role does eating play in religious life?
 How many rites or commandments mandate partaking of food?

-- In the time of Tanakh, meals were often connected to signing covenantal agreements, serving the same function as a handshake might today.
-In light of this, R. Hovav Yechieli4 suggests that the Lechem HaPanim constituted a covenant sealing meal which continuously renewed the Covenant of Sinai.
+- In the time of Tanakh, meals were often connected to signing covenantal agreements,4 serving the same function as a handshake might today.
+In light of this, R. Hovav Yechieli5 suggests that the Lechem HaPanim constituted a covenant sealing meal which continuously renewed the Covenant of Sinai.
 What textual or conceptual support can you bring for this reading?
-See Purpose of the Shulchan.
+See Purpose of the Shulchan and Lechem HaPanim, Purpose of the Sacrifices, and Purpose of the Mishkan.

 For more, see: Parashat Terumah Topics.